 Skin breakouts are often a result of stress.
 Stress can make you more prone to acne due to an increase in the male hormone, androgen.
 Many students have also been found to be prone to skin breakouts during the time of exams due to stress.9

 8. Hair Fall

 Facing a hard time with hair fall issues?
 Blame stress.
 It has been found that stress can trigger hair loss due to an autoimmune condition known as alopecia areata.10 This condition leads to sudden bald spots.
-Stress and anxiety can together lead to trichotillomania as well, a condition when people find it difficult to resist themselves from pulling their own hair from the scalp.
+Stress and anxiety can together lead to trichotillomania as

 9. Digestive Issues

 Be it those awful cramps, heartburn, bloating, or diarrhea, stress could be the reason for them all.
 Stress is particularly the primary cause of Irritable Bowel Syndrome (IBS), which is characterized by pain, diarrhea, and even constipation.
 Talk to your doctor if stress is causing you to deal with these issues.

 If you are pregnant and under severe stress, you are likely to increase the chances of premature labor.11 It has also been found that high stress levels can affect the development

 There are several ways to deal with stress and keep yourself calm through tough situations in life.
 All you need to do is follow a healthy lifestyle and inculcate a few good habits.
 Look at the list below to learn how you can reduce stress and stress-related problems effectively.